dlaboka-misla/ToDoWeb-app/README.md

 # to-do web-app
-Web Application for one user.
-The user can make To Do List for the current week, Sunday till Saturday.
+Responsive Web Application for one user.
+The user can make to-do List for the current week, Sunday till Saturday.
 The page realoads each week, i.e. the tasks remain and are visible only for the current week.
 Cannot edit the task, only check/cross if completed.
 To navigate through the days, click on the curly brackets or left-right arrow keys.
-To enter text, click on the smiley or press enter.
+To enter text, click on the arrow or press enter.

 Written in JavaScript using node.js on server side together with several dependencies like express, body-parser, dateformat and ejs template.